vivaria/edisonrul.ing/docs/source/cards/t/the-wicked-worm-beast.md

 ### Card Rulings

-●If you have 7 or more cards in your hand after returning The Wicked Worm Beast to your hand, you must discard cards until you have 6 cards.
+*   If you have 7 or more cards in your hand after returning The Wicked Worm Beast to your hand, you must discard cards until you have 6 cards.